paulmouzas/paulmouzas.github.io/_posts/2015-01-23-memoization-fibonacci.md

 layout: post
 title: Recursion with Memoization
 ---
 I've mentioned before that I hardly ever use recursion in any of code.
 I find that a recursive solution to my programming problems hardly ever comes up.
 Even so, I love study it and create interesting scripts that use it.
-One very elegant use of the recursion is to create a program to print out a the Fibonacci sequence up to the nth place.
+One very elegant use of the recursion is to create a program to print out the Fibonacci sequence up to the nth place.
 It is almost too beautiful:

 {% highlight python %}
 def fib(n):